Salesforce MCP server

 Usage

-The server provides several functions to interact with your Salesforce instance:
+The Salesforce MCP Server exposes several functions for interacting with your Salesforce instance:

 Executing SOQL Queries